ChrisWiGit/lazarus-docker/README.md

 ## Building the image

-You can use the following commands to build the image
+You can use one of the following commands to build the image:

+> A package.json is provided for npm or yarn for your convenience

 ```sh
 docker build . -t lazarus-base